Stories Preserved for Posterity

-The acclaimed writer Edith Sommerville lived in Drishane House for most of her life, and her legacy is to be found throughout the home, not least in her capacious bedroom with its ensuite on stilts.
+The acclaimed writer Edith Somerville lived in Drishane House for most of her life, and her legacy is to be found throughout the home, not least in her capacious bedroom with its ensuite on stilts.

 The house is equipped with everything you would expect from a traditional large home - and sometimes more than one of them.
-The house is centrally heated and there are wood-burning stoves or open fires in all the public spaces.
+The house is centrally heated in parts and there are wood-burning stoves or open fires in all the public spaces.

 If you have a particular requirement, such as a chef, catering staff or a babysitter, please be sure to tell us in advance…

 Why not share this page with your friends now?